cksystemsteaching/selfie/book.md

 ### Negative Numbers

 Why are negative numbers and binary subtraction so important to know about?
 There is a pedagogical and a technical reason.
 Seeing how negative numbers are encoded in bits is surprisingly simple as well as educational since it can be done in such a way that binary addition, subtraction, and even multiplication works without any modifications.
 Only division requires attention because it works differently depending on whether the involved bits are supposed to encode positive or negative numbers.
-Also, subtraction allows us to find out if two numbers are equal or not, simply by subtracting one from the other and comparing the result with 0.
+Also, subtraction allows us to find out if two numbers are equal or not, simply by subtracting one from the other and comparing the result with zero.

-In fact, what may be surprising about subtraction is that a hypothetical computer that can only subtract numbers, compare the result with 0, and depending on the outcome can choose to perform different subtractions and comparisons subsequently and so on, can do anything any other computer in the world can do.
+In fact, what may be surprising about subtraction is that a hypothetical computer that can only subtract numbers, compare the result with zero, and depending on the outcome can choose to perform different subtractions and comparisons subsequently and so on, can do anything any other computer in the world can do.
 Such a machine is called a *one instruction set computer* (OISC).
 It may be slower than other machines but it can still mimic everything any other machine can do, in particular addition, multiplication, division, and whatever else computers can do.

 So, subtraction is special.
 Suppose we would like to subtract 7 from 85.
 To do that we first convert the subtrahend 7 into its negative *complement* (without using the sign symbol) and then add that complement to the minuend 85.
-In other words, we mimic subtraction by using addition on the minuend and the complement of the subtrahend.
+In other words, we mimic subtraction by using addition on the minuend and the negative complement of the subtrahend.
 We first show how to do that with decimal numbers and then move on to do the same with binary numbers which explains, at least in principle, how a computer does subtraction.

-The negative complement or *radix complement* of a number depends on the radix or base of the notation in which the number is written down.
+The negative complement or *radix complement* of a number depends on the *radix* or base of the notation in which the number is written down.
 The radix complement of a decimal number is thus the *tens complement* of that number.
 To calculate the tens complement we first need to decide the maximum number of digits we support in any of the involved numbers.
 For the example here, we need at least 2 digits (because of 85).
 The tens complement of 7 (with a maximum of 2 digits) is:

 ```
 100 - 7 = 93